Gordon Strachan: Scottish FA to discuss Scotland manager's future on Thursday

 And the disappointment of missing out on Euro 2016 was compounded by England, Northern Ireland, Republic of Ireland and Wales' success in reaching the finals in France.

-Wales, liked Scotland, have missed out on next year's World Cup, but Northern Ireland and Republic of Ireland have reached the play-offs.
+Wales, like Scotland, have missed out on next year's World Cup, but Northern Ireland and Republic of Ireland have reached the play-offs.